heinoskov/huawei-solar-battery-optimizations/README.md

 # Huawei Solar Battery Optimization

+> ⚠️ **IMPORTANT**: Before installing, please ensure you complete all steps in the [Required Configuration](#required-configuration) section.
+The system requires specific logging setup to function properly.

 Maximize the potential of your Huawei solar battery system with this powerful Home Assistant package.
 By intelligently optimizing battery usage, solar production, and grid interaction, this solution helps you:

 - Significantly reduce your energy costs